About CT Green LEAF Schools

 Improve the Health and Wellness of Students and Staff.
 Successful school strategies might include participating in the Indoor Air Quality (IAQ) Tools for Schools program, integrated pest management, green cleaning programs, exercise and wellness classes (i.e., yoga, Zumba, dance fitness) for students and staff; vegetarian and vegan food choices in the cafeteria; farm-to-school partnerships; butterfly, vegetable, and rain gardens and pollinator pathways; greenhouses; and outdoor classrooms, walking paths, schoolyard habitats, and other nature areas.

 Provide Effective Environmental and Sustainability Education.
 There are several nationally recognized programs (e.g., Project Learning Tree, Project Wet, Project WILD, and Food, Land & People) connected to academic standards that offer teacher training and copy-ready lesson plans at little or no cost.
 Other ideas include field trips, project-based learning, service learning in the local community, STEM partnerships with businesses or universities, sustainability fairs, environmental restoration projects, and outdoor classrooms.
-Check our website often for teacher PD workshops designed to help you integrate EE and SE in your classroom curriculum.
+Check our website often for teacher PD workshops designed to help you integrate environmental and sustainability education in your classroom curriculum.

 Green Ribbon Schools